sveltejs/kit/.changeset/shy-ears-report.md

 '@sveltejs/kit': minor
 ---

-feat: Support caching of responses with `Vary` header (except for `Vary: *`)
+feat: support caching of responses with `Vary` header (except for `Vary: *`)

-fix: Include `Vary: Accept` header to fix browser caching of adjacent pages and endpoints
+fix: include `Vary: Accept` header to fix browser caching of adjacent pages and endpoints